The Hyperbolic Ax-Lindemann-Weierstrass conjecture: Introduction.

-\subsection{The hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture.}
+\subsection{The hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture}

-Around 1885 Lindemann and Weierstra\ss\- proved that if $\alpha_1, \dots, \alpha_n$ are $\QQ$-linearly independent algebraic numbers then $e^{\alpha_1}, \dots, e^{\alpha_n}$ are algebraically independent over $\QQ$ (\cite{L}, \cite{W}).
-This classical transcendence result has the following functional ``flat'' analogue, which is a particular case of a result of Ax \cite{Ax}: {\it Define $\pi= (\exp, \dots, \exp) : \CC^n \lo (\CC^*)^n$.
-Let $V \subset (\CC^*)^n$ be an algebraic subvariety.
-Any maximal complex irreducible algebraic subvariety $Y \subset \pi^{-1}(V)$ is a translate of a rational linear subspace}.
-Another ``flat'' Ax-Lindemann-Weierstra\ss\- theorem is obtained when studying the uniformizing map of an abelian variety: {\it Let $\pi: \CC^n \lo A$ be the uniformizing map of a complex abelian variety of dimension $n$.
-Let $V \subset A$ be an algebraic subvariety.
-Any maximal complex irreducible algebraic subvariety $Y \subset \pi^{-1}(V)$ is the preimage of a translate of an abelian subvariety contained in $V$}.

-The main result of this paper is a proof of a similar statement, the hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture, for any {\em arithmetic variety} $S:=\Gamma \backslash X$.
+The main result of this paper is the proof of the Ax-Lindemann-Weierstra\ss\- property for the uniformizing map $\pi: X \lo S:=\Gamma \backslash X$ of any {\em arithmetic variety} $S$.
 Here $X$ denotes a Hermitian symmetric domain and $\Gamma$ is any {\em arithmetic subgroup} of the real adjoint Lie group $G$ of biholomorphisms of $X$.
 This means that there exists a semisimple $\QQ$-algebraic group $\G$ and a surjective morphism with compact kernel $p: \G(\RR) \lo G$ such that $\Ga$ is commensurable with the projection $p(\G(\ZZ))$ (cf. section~\ref{not} for the definition of $\G(\ZZ)$ and \cite{mar} for a general reference on arithmetic lattices).

-While $X$ is not a complex algebraic variety it admits a canonical realisation as a bounded symmetric domain $\cD \subset \CC^N$ (with $N=\dim_\CC X$) (cf. \cite[\S II.4]{Sat3}).
-We will say that a subset $Y\subset \cD$ is an {\em irreducible algebraic subvariety} of $\cD$ if $Y$ is an irreducible component of the analytic set $\cD \cap \wt{Y}$ where $\wt{Y}$ is an algebraic subset of $\CC^N$.
-An algebraic subvariety of $\cD$ is then defined as a finite union of irreducible algebraic subvarieties.
-On the other hand the arithmetic variety $S$ admits a natural structure of complex quasi-projective variety via the Baily-Borel embedding \cite{BB}.
-Recall that an irreducible algebraic subvariety of $S$ is said {\it weakly special} if its smooth locus is totally geodesic in $S$ endowed with its canonical Hermitian metric.
+The Ax-Lindemann-Weierstra\ss\- property does not make sense directly for $\pi$: the arithmetic variety $S$ admits a natural structure of complex quasi-projective variety via the Baily-Borel embedding \cite{BB} but the Hermitian symmetric domain $X$ is not a complex algebraic variety.
+However $X$ admits a canonical realisation as a bounded symmetric domain $\cD \subset \CC^N$ (with $N=\dim_\CC X$) (cf. \cite[\S II.4]{Sat3}).

+\begin{defi} We will say that a subset $Y\subset \cD$ is an {\em irreducible algebraic subvariety} of $\cD$ if $Y$ is an irreducible component of the analytic set $\cD \cap \wt{Y}$ where $\wt{Y}$ is an algebraic subset of $\CC^N$.
+An algebraic subvariety of $\cD$ is then defined as a finite union of irreducible algebraic subvarieties. \end{defi}